ZifanSi/OSlab/a2/readme.md

-# A2
+## A2
 ## Group Members
 - Zifan Si
 - Stanislav Serbezov

 ## Individual Contributions
-Both members worked together on the code, synchronization logic, testing, debugging, and overall program structure.
+Both members worked together on the code, logic, testing, debugging, and overall program structure.

-## Submitted File
+## File
 - `A2.c`

 ## Compile and Run